 Enrollment: Contact Us

-Details: Contact us if you are a homeschool mentor who wants to use this course, and other resources in the PEP, as part of how you serve your families.
+Details: Contact us if you are a homeschool mentor who wants to use this course, and other resources in the Parent Empowerment Project, as part of how you serve your families.

 If you want more information about this class, including scheduling for group enrollments, please feel free to contact us!

-Become a patron of the Parent Empowerment Project to gain access to the following:
+Become a member of the Parent Empowerment Project to gain access to the following: